 B.S.
 Forestry, UW-Stevens Point.
-An environmental educator for over 30 years, Karin has worked at youth camps, a nature center and volunteered in her community.
-Most her career, she has worked or volunteered with Recycling Connection, gaining extensive knowledge in recycling, solid waste, and nonprofit management.
+As an environmental educator for over 30 years, Karin has worked at youth camps, a nature center, and volunteer in her community.
+For most of her career she has worked or volunteered with Recycling Connection, gaining extensive knowledge in recycling, solid waste, and nonprofit management.

-Karin often serves on numerous state and local committees related to recycling and organics management, and currently is a member of the WI Department of Natural Resources' Waste & Materials Management Study Group.
-She completed the Midwest Compost School and is a Master Composter.
-She served as adjunct faculty in waste management at UW-Stevens Point (2012-13) and continues as a guest lecturer and mentor to students.
+Karin has often served on numerous state and local committees related to recycling and organics management, which most recently included the WI Department of Natural Resources' Waste & Materials Management Study Group for three years.
+She has completed the Midwest Compost School program and is a Master Composter.
+She also served as adjunct faculty in waste management at UW-Stevens Point (2012-13) and continues as a guest lecturer and mentor to UWSP's students.